 Battle of Musgrove Mill, Clinton

 The battle on Aug.
 18, 1780 between Continental troops and a larger group of Loyalists lasted only about 30 minutes, but resulted in high casualties.
 Despite being outnumbered, the Colonials won, and the battle is considered an important turning point in the war.
-Once the home of farmer and land surveyor Edward Musgrove, Musgrove Mill State Historic Site sits on a 397-acre site that today includes an interpretive center, a canoe and kayak launch on the Enoree River and the scenic Horseshoe Falls.
+Once the home of farmer and land surveyor Edward Musgrove, Battle of Musgrove Mill State Historic Site sits on a 397-acre site that today includes an interpretive center, a canoe and kayak launch on the Enoree River and the scenic Horseshoe Falls.
 A re-enactment of the battle and other demonstrations take place in late April.

 For more information, call all 864.938.0100 or click here.